Welcome to SCHOCK MCCOY PRODUCTIONS by J.H. McCoy. This website is named in honor of my mother,

 STREET

 Without their mother to teach them, the young raccoons have no fear of cars or traffic.
 No adult raccoon would allow a vehicle to get that close.
 I drove by them in the weeds by the side of the road, turned around, came back and parked right across from them.
 They were probably hungry; they were constantly searching for something to eat in the grass and on the road.
 One investigated a cigarette butt.
-Again, without their mother to teach them where to find food easily and to avoid danger, their chances of survival are not good. (iPhone pictures)
+Again, without their mother to teach them where to find food easily and to avoid danger, their chances of survival are not good. (iPhone pictures, Huron County, Rubicon Twp.
+6/8/23)

 OPOSSUMS ON THE MOVE